bstefanescu/qutejs/web/doc/docs/app/instance.md

 The main goal of **Qute** is to let you focus on this part and not on the presentation layer logic.

-To be able to use the wiring provided by the `@DataModel` decorator a service class must define an `app` property which points to the current application instance:
+To be able to use the wiring provided by the `@Provide` decorator a service class must define an `app` property which points to the current application instance:

 ```javascript
 class MyService {